datascienceconfidential/datascienceconfidential.github.io/_posts/2026-01-07-so-how-much-does-openai-owe-us.md

 Consider a classification problem in which the input is a data point $x$ contained in some metric space (i.e. a set equipped with a notion of distance) $(X, d)$, and the output is a classification into one of $M$ classes.
 The classifier is evaluated by the percentage of data points which it classifies correctly (the *accuracy*).
 If $A$ is the accuracy then $R = 1-A$ is called the *error rate*.

-The *Bayes Rate* $R^*$ for the problem is defined to be the best possible accuracy which any classifier could have.
-Why isn't $R^*$ just 100%?
+The *Bayes Rate* $R^\ast$ for the problem is defined to be the best possible accuracy which any classifier could have.
+Why isn't $R^\ast$ just 100%?
 That's because the same point might appear in more than one class!
 See the example below.

 Suppose a data set $\mathcal{X}$ is given.
 It consists of some points $x_i \in X$ and the corresponding classes $\theta_i$.
 We want to use the data set $\mathcal{X}$ to build a classifier.